leaflabs/libmaple/docs/source/timers.rst

 "advanced" topic.
 The following subsections explain some common problems associated with using timers and timer interrupts.

-In general: start simple, test with :ref:`ASSERT() <language-assert>`, and don't try to do too much in your interrupt handlers!
+In general: start simple, test with :ref:`lang-assert`, and don't try to do too much in your interrupt handlers!
 Make sure that what you're trying to do in a handler isn't going to block other interrupts from firing, if those other interrupts are important for your program.

 .. _timers-pwm-conflicts: